mberriman/BSP2024/manuals/part1/part1.md

 In this section, we’ll explore how genome assemblies are presented in WormBase ParaSite, and look at some commonly used metrics of assembly quality.

-Earlier, we introduced the idea that a genome assembly is constructed from shorter segments of sequence, pieced back together in the right order.
-In an ideal world the assembly would be constructed back into chromosomes.
-Many of the genomes in WormBase ParaSite are much more fragmented than this; this means that a chromsome might actually be represented by hundreds or even thousands of smaller stretches of sequence (scaffolds or contigs).
+In an ideal world, each genome assembly would fully reconstruct contiguous chromosomes.
+Many of the genomes in WormBase ParaSite are much more fragmented than this; a chromosome might actually be represented by hundreds or even thousands of smaller scaffolds or contigs.
 Having a more fragmented genome makes identifying genes much more challenging, as gene models are more likely to be split across scaffolds.

 1. From the WormBase ParaSite homepage, click either the ”Genome List” tab in the tools bar, or the “Genomes” icon.